Universal Analytic Solution for the Quantum Transport of Structured Matter-Waves in Magnetic Optics

 where we have introduced normalized spatial coordinates $\tilde z = z/(k \rho_H^2)$, $\tilde x= x/\rho_H$ and $\tilde y= y/\rho_H$ and dropped the tilde for clarity; $\hat{L}_z$ is the operator of $z$-projection of the orbital angular momentum and $\hat{\rho}^2=\hat{x}^2+\hat{y}^2$.
 Magnetic length $\rho_H$ and characteristic frequency are defined as

-The equation \eqref{eq:CKH}, completed with the initial conditions, can be solved analytically for the Glazer field, free space, and some other special magnetic field configurations.
+The equation \eqref{eq:CKH}, completed with the initial conditions, can be solved analytically for the Glaser field, free space, and some other special magnetic field configurations.
 Several approaches allow one to build a solution.
 The first detailed solution to this problem was derived by Lewis \cite{Lewis1,Lewis2} and later developed in \cite{Lewis}.
-One recent result that explored this particular equation with respect to the propagation of twisted electrons is Ref.\cite{NUF21}.
+One recent result that explored this particular equation in the context of twisted-electron propagation is Ref.~\cite{NUF21}.
+For completeness, Courant--Snyder/Twiss-type parametrization of transverse wave-packet dynamics in uniform axially symmetric magnetic fields were also discussed in Ref.~\cite{KarlovetsNJP2021}; the emphasis there is on packet (second-moment/emittance) evolution rather than on a mode-resolved propagating wavefunction.

-The Quantum Arnold Transformation (QAT) \cite{QAT1,QAT2,QAT3} offers a different angle that leads to the same result, but has a more convenient form with respect to the setup and provides insights into the dynamics.
-Following Ref. \cite{Filina2023}, we use the Ermakov mapping operator to build a solution based on the QAT.
+The Quantum Arnold Transformation (QAT) \cite{QAT1,QAT2,QAT3} provides an alternative derivation of the analytic solution of Eq.~\eqref{eq:CKH} (equivalently, Eq.~\eqref{eq:HO}) discussed, for example, in Ref.~\cite{NUF21}, but in a form that is more convenient for the present magnetic-optics setup and makes the dynamical structure transparent.
+Following Ref.~\cite{Filina2023}, we use the Ermakov mapping operator to construct the solution within the QAT framework.

 First, we note that, due to the axial symmetry, the following commutator vanishes

 and we can write

 where $\widetilde \psi$ is the solution to the Schr\"{o}dinger type equation of the two-dimensional harmonic oscillator